 That’s how I feel right now.
-I didn’t win the lottery, but I did discover that I can totally afford all this cheese- teaching is not out of my reach.
+I didn’t win the lottery, but I did discover that I can totally afford all this cheese (teaching).
+In other words, I have the ability to teach.
+It is not out of my reach.
 In other words, I can do this teaching thing.
 I was having my doubts because it’s taking longer than I thought to get a job.
 However, things are on the upswing.
 My life changed for the better today when I observed my potential classroom in action.

-I went for the interview two days ago and so impressed the Assistant Principals, that I was asked to come in for the day, observe the class to see where they’re at, then make a lesson plan to teach them in direct instruction.
+I went for the interview two days ago and so impressed the Assistant Principals, that I was asked to come in for the day, observe the class to see where they’re at academically, then make a lesson plan to teach them in direct instruction.